agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/04-control-flow/for-loop/lesson.md

 };
 ```

-To iterate over the range of numbers, use `Iter.range()` method from the
+To iterate over a range of numbers, use the `Iter.range()` method from the
 [Iter](https://internetcomputer.org/docs/current/motoko/main/base/Iter#class-range) module:

 ```motoko